Solid Waste Management: Definition, Methods, Importance, Types, Sources

 The treatment and disposal of solid wastes are undertaken in a variety of ways.
 Some of these are pointed out below.

 Landfilling is a common method where the wastes are buried in a specially selected area.
-Modern design of landfills incorporates features that prevent environmental contamination.
+The modern design of landfills incorporates features that prevent environmental contamination.
 Landfilling, however, suffers from some disadvantages, mainly the use of land and the danger of pollution.

-Recycling: These are processes that involve the transformation of waste into reusable products.
+Recycling is the process that involves the transformation of waste into reusable products.
 To recycle means to conserve resources and save the environment.

 Anaerobic Digestion is the breaking down of organic waste in an oxygen-free environment to produce biogas.
 The benefit of this process is that it produces energy, but it has high development barriers.